yongcongwang/blog/source/_posts/autonomous/apollo_prediction_module.md

 date: 2020-06-16 21:09:06
 ---

 The prediction module studies and predicts the behavior of all the obstacles detected by the perception module.
-Prediction receives data of obstacles along with basic perception information including position, heading, velocities, accelerations and then generates predicted trajectories with probabilities for those obstacles.
+Prediction receives data of obstacles along with basic perception information including positions, headings, velocities, accelerations and then generates predicted trajectories with probabilities for those obstacles.

 <!-- more -->
 ## Input